 The lobby and restaurant spaces are not cluttered.
 Everything has its place and each decorator accent is there for a reason.
 It all flows together to create a wow indoor-outdoor space that is clearly high-end and modern, yet not pretentious.
 The vibe remains coastal casual.

 The personal touches of Mary Jones and Jeff Schons are everywhere.
 They are very proud of features like the “Haystack Rock Wall, “ where they have a rotating show of the work of local artists all featuring the iconic rock.
-Local art, much of it from nearby Row Boat Gallery, is dotted throughout the resort.
+Local art, much of it from nearby Row Boat Gallery, are dotted throughout the resort.
 Each piece has a story.

 And when you visit, be sure and visit the restroom off the lobby (yes, the restroom!).
 You find a modern European unisex restroom with a very special living wall.
-Within the locally machined artistic metal frame you see living plants with trickling water to nurture them.
+Within the locally machined artistic metal frame, you see living plants with trickling water to nurture them.
 Yet another “wow” detail.

 Stay in or Head Out at Headlands Coastal Lodge and Spa